KamyarZeinalipour/Detox_Human_eval_UI/README.md

 # Data Annotation Tool For Detoxification Project

 This repository provides a Gradio-based annotation interface for labeling and rating transformed text data.
-The tool allows annotators to evaluate text transformations, suggest alternative transformations, classify texts into predefined categories, and provide comments.
+The tool allows annotators to evaluate text transformations, suggest alternative transformations, classify texts into predefined categories, rate classification reasons, and provide comments.

 ## Features

 - Load and display text examples from a CSV file.
+- Display classification reasons alongside texts.
 - Annotate texts using an interactive web interface powered by Gradio.
 - Rate transformed texts based on predefined criteria.
+- Rate the classification reasons of the texts.
 - Suggest alternative transformations for each text.
 - Classify texts into one or more predefined categories.
-- Save annotations to a CSV file for future analysis.
+- Save annotations, including ratings and classification reason ratings, to a CSV file for future analysis.
 - Resume annotations from where you left off.

 ## Table of Contents